Congressional District #5

 Minneapolis, MN 55410

-Louise Sundin, Minneapolis, is executive vice president of the Minneapolis Regional Labor Federation, AFL-CIO, representing more than 80,000 organized workers in the nine-county west metropolitan area.
+Louise Sundin, Minneapolis, is the interim president of the Minneapolis Regional Labor Federation, AFL-CIO.
+She previously served as the executive vice president of the organization representing more than 80,000 organized workers in the nine-county west metropolitan area.
 Sundin also serves on the Minnesota Board of School Administrators.

 A career ninth-grade English teacher in Minneapolis, Sundin served 25 years as a national vice president of the American Federation of Teachers and 22 years as president of the Minneapolis Federation of Teachers Local 59.
 She is a co-founder of TURN, the Teacher Union Reform Network, that works to transform unions into agents of change and she is co-chair of Great Lakes TURN.